 Evidence of social effects is extremely persuasive.
 Further, these experiments clearly deal with the statistical problems described above.
-However, link to poverty-related behaviors and to residential neighborhoods is far from clear.
+However, link to poverty-related behaviors unclear.

 Analyses Based on "Natural" Experiments

 1.Gautreaux

 2. Moving to Opportunity

 3.US Army

 However, each has limitations.
 Gautreaux and Army suffer from selfselection of "treatment".
 MTO has random assignment of vouchers, but use of vouchers induces self-selection.
 This limits what can be learned, notably generalizability.
 Further, all three are "black boxes."